huggingface/hub-docs/docs/hub/security-sso-azure-saml.md

 In the SSO section of your organization's settings, copy-paste these values from Azure:

-- Sign-on URL
+- Login Url -> Sign-on URL
-- Public certificate
+- Certificate -> Public certificate
-- Tick "Signed Assertions"

 The public certificate must have the following format: